ModifAmorphic/RecurvedLeveling/README.md

 I had one main goal in mind, the elimination of the minor skill metagame, as I found it tedious and unfun.
 As I worked on the mod, a few other goals started to take shape.

+1. No matter what changes I make, the skill-based leveling system should remain intact at the end of the day.
 1. The Major Skills you pick should be the Skills you use.
 Major Skills should be what define your character.
-2. Minor Skills should still be useful to your character, but leveling only minor skills as your core skills should be heavily discouraged.
+1. Minor Skills should still be useful to your character, but leveling only minor skills as your core skills should be heavily discouraged.
-3. Leveling should be something to look forward to, not something to avoid.
+1. Leveling should be something to look forward to, not something to avoid.
-4. Leveling should be a more organic process and not require excessive micro-management to maximize attribute increases.
+1. Increasing attributes should be a more organic process and not require excessive micro-management to maximize attribute increases.
+1. The tedium of leveling certain skills should be reduced with experience scaling.

 ## Tutorial